The limits of science: humanist responses

 We have already learned how many of the questions that were once considered within the remit of religion are now considered scientific questions (eg questions that asked for explanations of the weather or disease).
 There are still many other religious, spiritual, or supernatural claims about the nature of reality that are held by some to be beyond the remit of science.
 However, for many of these claims, it is simply not the case that science cannot address them.
 For example, claims about whether prayer makes a difference can be empirically tested, as can the claims made by mediums, astrologers, and faith healers.
 Humanists believe we should therefore be wary about claims that such questions are off-limits to science.

 Secondly there are also religious claims about what happened in the past.
 Although these cannot be tested through experimentation, a humanist believes we should still ask for evidence, just as we would for any historical claim.

 We cannot explain everything about human beings in terms of the natural sciences.
-Science can sometimes support us to answer questions about love, beauty, and culture.
+Science can sometimes support us to answer questions about love, beauty, morality, and culture.
 However, our human understanding of such concepts often involves more.
 Nonetheless, for humanists, this does not require us to invoke explanations from beyond the natural or human world.

 ‘One of the challenges for humanists is to explain that there is more in life than natural science can register, without invoking anything supernatural.

 ‘In meeting that challenge, we will draw on our common culture, including the better parts of the religious traditions within it.
 However, we will not have fallen into theology, because in drawing on the products of human thought and experience such as the works of poets, dramatists, novelists and historians and the stories included in the religions, we will not pretend that these stories are anything other than what they are, tales told by humans to humans.’

 Question: If science cannot answer everything, what is the best way to approach such questions?